kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	E. Interossei

 #### Answer: C. Lumbricales - *FALSE* = A. Abductor digiti minimi - TRUE
-- The muscles in the plantar region of the foot may be divided into three groups, in a similar manner to those in the hand.
-Those of the medial plantar region are connected with the great toe, and correspond with those of the thumb; those of the lateral plantar region are connected with the little toe, and correspond with those of the little finger; and those of the intermediate plantar region are connected with the tendons intervening between the two former groups.
-To facilitate the description of these muscles, however, it is more convenient to divide them into four layers, in the order in which they are successively exposed.
-The first layer contains abductor hallucis, flexor digitorum brevis and abductor digiti minimi.
-The second layer contains flexor accessorius and lumbricales.
-The third layer has three muscles, namely flexor hallucis brevis, adductor hallucis and flexor digiti minimi brevis.
-The fourth layer includes four dorsal and three plantar interossei.
+- Muscles in *plantar region* may be divided into 3 groups, in a similar manner to those in Hand
+	1. Medial plantar region are connected with Great toe
+		- Correspond with those of thumb
+	2. Lateral plantar region are connected with Little toe
+		- Ccorresponding with those of little finger
+	3. Intermediate plantar region are connected with tendons
+		- Intervening between the two former groups
+- To facilitate description of these muscles
+	- It is more convenient to divide them into four layers (by exposure)

+##### Plantar Muscles of Foot - LEARN
+- First Layer (3)
+	1. Abductor hallucis
+	2. Flexor digitorum brevis (FDB)
+	3. **Abductor digiti minimi** (ADM)
+- Second Layer (2)
+	1. Flexor accessorius
+	2. Lumbricales
+- Third Layer (3)
+	1. Flexor hallucis brevis (FHB)
+	2. Adductor hallucis
+	3. Flexor digiti minimi brevis (FDMB)
+- Fourth Layer (7)
+	1. Four dorsal
+	2. Three plantar interossei

 Questions 1.51-1.60